 Cr Provision for Bad Debts (like a liability) R4,000

-The provision for bad debts is kept as a separate account to the debtors control.
+As you can see, the provision for bad debts is kept as a completely separate account to the debtors control.

-There are full lessons, examples and exercises on bad debts and provision for bad debts in my official accounting book.
+There are full lessons, examples and exercises on bad debts and provision for bad debts in my accounting books

 Hope that helps!